Neufund/ESOP/README.md

 # Smart contracts and legal wrapper for implementing Employee Stock Options Plan

 There is a lot of stuff below on what ESOP is, how vesting works etc. If you are just interested in smart contract info go [here](#smart-contracts), for info on testing and deployment go [here](#development).
+For the reasoning behind this idea, read this [Medium post](https://medium.com/p/37376fd0384a/).

 ## What is ESOP and why we do it?